Data-driven Audience and Campaign Insights

 Long-form publishing platforms: blogs, wikis, Yelp, etc.

 Blogs and wikis that target a specific audience allow content to be delivered to those who are directly interested in products and services.
-It is also possible to reach new audiences or to analyze directly what certain audiences are looking for and how they perceive brands, products, and services.
+It is also possible to reach new audiences or to directly analyze what specific audiences are looking for and how they perceive brands, products, or services.

 Public multimedia content sharing platforms: YouTube, Flickr, etc.